epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 <br>

 Lights, Camera, Analysis!
 Roll out the red carpet, because we're diving into the world of movies, where popcorn isn't the only thing popping – so are economic trends!
 Ever wondered if classic blockbusters like "Gone with the Wind" would give modern marvels a run for their money if we time-travel their earnings to today?
 Spoiler alert: when you toss inflation into the mix, some oldies might just top the charts.
 Zooming out, our world's economic rollercoaster seems to have a VIP seat for the movie industry.
-Does a country's wallet size, measured in GDP, dictate if its films will be box office hits or misses?
+Does a country's wallet size, measured in GDP, dictate if its movies will be box office hits or misses?
 Interestingly, this cinematic puzzle might have more twists than a thriller movie!
 Grab your 3D glasses, as we embark on this data-driven adventure, blending the art of cinema with the science of analysis!

 <script src="https://cdn.plot.ly/plotly-latest.min.js"></script>
 <script src="https://static.elfsight.com/platform/platform.js" data-use-service-core defer></script>